 Remember hearing the soft sound of pitter-patter steps down your hallway for the first time?
 That's when you realized your 'baby' climbed out of the crib.
 For many parents this is THE feared stage.
 Toddlerhood.
 Temper tantrums.
 Terrible two’s.
 We’ve all heard the frightening expressions.
 But, why focus on the negatives when there are so many positives?
 Like building a cool toddler room!
 Here’s your opportunity to get that final budget approval for a bedroom makeover!!
 It's time to upgrade to a toddler bed.
 Have fun with it and build a space evoking laughter, joy and lifetime memories.
-Follow these tips when it’s time to shop for big boy beds or big girl beds.
+Follow these tips when it’s time to shop for toddler beds for boys or toddler beds for girls.

 When should I transition to a toddler bed?